 Anomie is a professional musician who has a passion for singing, dancing, and performing on stage.
-She is 34 years old and has Ehlers-Danlos syndrome (EDS), a connective tissue disorder that impacts her balance, core stability, mobility, and joint stability.
+She is 34 years old and has Ehlers-Danlos syndrome (EDS), a connective tissue condition that impacts her balance, core stability, mobility, and joint stability.
 EDS is a condition Anomie has had her entire life but started to significantly affect her mobility around the age of 20 from secondary conditions Chiari Malformation and Tethered Spinal Cord.
 She also has quadriparesis, a weakness of all four limbs.
 “Being a person with a physical disability can be challenging for me because I’m a singer and having a stage presence without the ability to move has been something I really struggle with,” Anomie said.

 She uses several mobility devices, including a power wheelchair for independence, and a rollator walker.
 “When I’m singing at live shows, I can move around in my power chair.
 The elevation feature puts me at eye level too, so I can have more stage presence.
 However, since most stages are not wheelchair accessible, I’m eye level only with the standing crowd.
 Because many stages lack accessibility, I usually have to perform with my rollator walker.
 I’ll have someone carry me on stage, but since I can’t safely move around on stage using the rollator, I feel very constricted when I’m performing.
 With the rollator, I feel frozen even though I’m using my legs.
 The moment I move the wrong way, I fall to the ground.”